maxcapodi78/automatic-installer/docs/server.md

 In order to upload builds and collect statistics we run Ubuntu server with docker.

 ## Create new user
-First a new local user must be created on ottbld02:
+First a new local user must be created:
 ~~~
 sudo useradd -m -d /home_local/electron electron
 sudo passwd electron